If you’re Preston-based, we’re here for you. Some of our popular areas are:

 While there’s only one driving test centre in Preston, there are a few in the Preston postcode area.
 To view a full list of driving test centres near you, check out gov.uk.

-Automatic or manual?
-We offer both types of driving lessons in Preston.
+Manual or automatic driving lessons?
+We offer both in Preston.

 Before you book your driving lessons, you’ll need to decide whether you want to learn in a manual or automatic car.
 If you take your driving test in a manual car, you’ll be able to drive both types of vehicles once you pass, whereas if you take it in an automatic car, you’ll only be able to drive automatics.